exercism/csharp/concepts/structs/about.md

 ## Equality

 Equality testing for `struct`s can often be much simpler than that for `class`s as it simply compares fields for equality by default.
 There is no need to override `object.Equals()` (or `GetHashCode()`).
 Remember that if you are relying on `Object.GetHashCode()` you must still ensure that the fields involved in generating the hash code (i.e. all the fields) must not change while a hashed collection is use.
 Effectively, this means that structs used in this way should be immutable.
-See (TODO cross-ref-tba).

 In contrast to the method, `Equals()`, there is no default implementation of the equality operators, `==` and `!=`.
 If your `struct` needs them then you will have to implement them.